 - Flatten dough pieces with a rolling pin.
 Use spoon on prepared asado filling into the center.

-- Wrap the filling (similar to wrapping a siomai filling with wanton wrapper) and seal the dough by twisting the top and shape into small balls.
+- Wrap the filling by crimping the edges and seal the dough by twisting the top and shape into small balls.

 - Place a piece of clean wax paper at the bottom of the balls to prevent them from sticking to the steamer.

-- Let the balls rise for from 1 to 1-1/2 hours or until double in bulk.
+- Let the balls rise for from 1 to 1 and 1/2 hours or until double in bulk.